IsraelBeltran/gdpr-fingerprint-pii/README.md

 You should reach the following screen.
 <br/><br/><img src="images/WKSEmpty.png" alt="WKSEmpty" width="640" border="10" /><br/><br/>

-### 3.3 Deploy Natural Language Understanding (NLU) service in IBM Cloud
-In a similar way as above, press the `Catalog` link on the top bar and navigate to the service catalog.
-Select `AI` in the categories and select `Natural Language Understanding` Selected **the same region as above** and ensure the pricing plan is `Lite` and press the `Create` button.
-Once the new screen is shown, the service is deployed.
-Move to the next step.

 ## 4. Develop Watson Knowledge Studio model
 ### 4.1 Concepts